Can a Person Get Mono More Than Once?

 Can a person get mono more than once?

-Mono, also known as mononucleosis, is caused by the Epstein-Barr virus (EBV).
-Once someone has been infected, the virus stays in the body for the rest of that person's life and may even reappear in the saliva from time to time.
-However, the person usually won't get mono symptoms (like being tired all the time, a sore throat, fever, and loss of appetite) again — at least not from mono.
+The Epstein-Barr virus (EBV) causes most cases of infectious mononucleosis.
+When someone gets mono, EBV stays in the body for the rest of that person's life.
+It can even reappear in the person's saliva (spit) from time to time.
+But the person probably won't get mono symptoms (like being tired all the time, a sore throat, fever, and loss of appetite) again — at least not from EBV.

-If you have symptoms of mono — even if you've had it before — see your doctor.
+If you have mono symptoms — even if you've had it before — see your doctor.
 Other illnesses such as strep throat and the flu may cause similar symptoms.
 Your doctor can make an accurate diagnosis.

 *Names have been changed to protect user privacy.